survivejs/react-book/manuscript/01_webpack_compared.md

 # Webpack Compared

-You can understand webpack better by putting it to a historical context.
+You can understand webpack better by putting it into a historical context.
 This will show you why its approach is powerful.
-Back in the day it was enough just to concat some scripts together.
+Back in the day it was enough just to concatenate some scripts together.
 Times have changed, though.
 Now distributing your JavaScript code can be a complex endeavor.

-This problem has been escalated by the rise of Single Page Applications (SPAs).
+This problem has been escalated by the rise of single page applications (SPAs).
 They tend to rely on various heavy libraries.
 The last thing you want to do is to load them all at once.
 There are better solutions and webpack allows many of those.

 The popularity of Node.js and [npm](https://www.npmjs.com/), the Node.js package manager, provides more context.
 Before npm it was difficult to consume dependencies.
 Now that npm is increasingly popular for frontend development, the situation has changed dramatically.
 Now we have nice ways to manage the dependencies of our projects.

 Historically speaking there have been many build systems.
 [Make](https://en.wikipedia.org/wiki/Make_%28software%29) is perhaps the most known one and still a viable option.
-In the frontend world particularly [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/) have gained popularity.
+In the frontend world [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/) have particularly gained popularity.
 Both are made powerful by plugins available through npm.

 ## Grunt

 ![Grunt](images/grunt.png)

 Grunt went mainstream before Gulp.
-Especially its plugin architecture contributed towards its popularity.
+Its plugin architecture especially contributed towards its popularity.
 At the same time this is the Achilles' heel of Grunt.
 I know from experience that you **don't** want to end up having to maintain a 300 line `Gruntfile`.
 Just in case you are curious what Grunt configuration looks like, here's an example from [Grunt documentation](http://gruntjs.com/sample-gruntfile):

 ```javascript
 module.exports = function(grunt) {